-In modern times, where our sensibilities are a little different it has been treated mainly as a very sensuous love song between Solomon and his bride.
-What makes it so risky is how explicit the sensuousness is.
-Your navel is a rounded bowl that never lacks mixed wine.
-Your belly is a heap of wheat encircled by lilies.
-Your two breasts are like fawns, twins of a gazelle, chapter four verse five.
-Your stature is like a palm tree and your breasts are like its clusters.
-I say I will climb the palm tree and lay hold of its fruit.
-That is pretty ...
-I mean this is unmistakable pictures of the sexual delights between a man and his wife.
+In modern times, where our sensibilities are a little different, it has been treated mainly as a very sensuous love song between Solomon and his bride.
+What makes it so risky is how explicit the sensuousness is: “Your navel is a rounded bowl that never lacks mixed wine.
+Your belly is a heap of wheat, encircled with lilies” (Song 7:2).
+“Your two breasts are like fawns, twins of a gazelle” (Song 4:5).
+“Your stature is like a palm tree, and your breasts are like its clusters.
+I say I will climb the palm tree and lay hold of its fruit” (Song 7:7–8).
+I mean, these are unmistakable pictures of the sexual delights between a man and his wife.
 There is no escaping that.

-So... but let’s just make sure we don’t isolate this kind of language in the Song of Solomon as if it must be allegorical because that kind of language is used in Proverbs as a command to young husbands.
-Chapter five verse 18: Rejoice in the wife of your youth, a lovely dear, a graceful doe.
-Let her breasts fill you at all times with delight.
-Be intoxicated always in her love.
-Why would you be intoxicated by some other forbidden women and embrace the bosom of an adulteress?
+But let’s just make sure we don’t isolate this kind of language in the Song of Solomon as if it must be allegorical, because that kind of language is used in Proverbs as a command to young husbands: “Rejoice in the wife of your youth, a lovely deer, a graceful doe.
+Let her breasts fill you at all times with delight; be intoxicated always in her love.
+Why should you be intoxicated, my son, with a forbidden woman and embrace the bosom of an adulteress?”
+(Proverbs 5:18–20).
 So that is Proverbs.

 Here is the main thing, I think, I would want to say.
-The Song of Solomon confronts us with the challenge not just of literary allegory, but life allegory.
+The Song of Solomon confronts us with the challenge not just of literary allegory, but of life allegory.
 This is the main thing.
 Here is what I mean.
-It calls us to look into and through the physical pleasures of sex both in Solomon’s song and in our bedroom.
-In other words, it is not just that this song is really physical and also points to something spiritual in relationship to God and the Church, but that life is physical and points to something spiritual.
+It calls us to look into and through the physical pleasures of sex, both in Solomon’s song and in our bedroom.
+In other words, it is not just that this song is really physical and also points to something spiritual in relationship to God and the church, but that life is physical and points to something spiritual.

-If all you have in your bedroom is a one dimensional flight of physical passion, you are not fit to read the Song of Solomon, because it is that, but way more than that, because life is way more than that.
-The Song of Solomon will be handled well by those who know that sexual relations really, not just in literature, sexual relations is a picture of something glorious and it is no less physical for that any more than the heavens that proclaim the glory of God are less physical when they do.
-So I just want to kind of plead for people to go deep into all of life as a parable of Christ and his Church and then they might be fit to handle a literary description of sexuality the way they should.
+If all you have in your bedroom is a one-dimensional flight of physical passion, you are not fit to read the Song of Solomon.
+Sex is that, but it is way more than that, because life is way more than that.
+The Song of Solomon will be handled well by those who know that real sexual relations — not just in literature — is a picture of something glorious, and it is no less physical for that any more than the heavens that proclaim the glory of God are less physical when they do.
+So I just want to kind of plead for people to go deep into all of life as a parable of Christ and his church, and then they might be fit to handle a literary description of sexuality the way they should.